pewresearch/django_pewtils/README.md

 Django Pewtils provides a variety of useful functions that help extend the capabilities of Django and that are broadly applicable in any Django application.
 The following is a selection of highlights worth knowing about:

-####`load_app`
-When running outside of the Django shell (e.g. in a Jupyter notebook), this function makes it easy to initialize your Django application.
-For best results, you should pass it the name of your application - but it will attempt to detect it on its own.

 #### `reset_django_connection`
 Provides an easy way to reset your Django database connection.
 Useful when multiprocessing.